dataobservatory-eu/wp1-to-music-observatory/README.md

 - The `R` folder contains R scripts to produce the data tables.

+- The `docx` folder contains a template document for Word converstion with the OpenMusE logos.

 ## Bibliography

 -  `bib/d12.bib` contains the bibliographical information of datasets documented in D1.2